Solar Panels Compatible With Aiper Flash 150

 What Can The Aiper Flash 150 Power?

-If you have no idea how many watts your device uses, you can use a P3 Kill A Watt, but most of the time it tells you on the device or its power brick how many watts it requires.
+If you do not know how many watts your device uses, you can use a P3 Kill A Watt, but most of the time it tells you on the device or its power brick how many watts it requires.

 Sometimes the power adapter doesn’t tell you watts but volts and amps, then you can multiply the volts and amps to figure out the watts.
 For example, a 5V charger that is rated at 3A uses 15 watts (5V*3A=15W).